ctcpip/timezilla/README.md

 ### inspiration

-I started this project to provide a simple timer for use with the [pomodoro technique](http://en.wikipedia.org/wiki/Pomodoro_Technique), a time management method.
+I started this project to provide a simple timer for use with the [pomodoro technique](http://en.wikipedia.org/wiki/Pomodoro_Technique), a time management method. this application is written in Go / golang.

 ### stuff nobody cares about